lightkurve/lightkurve/docs/source/other_software.rst

 Other software
 ==============

-**lightkurve** provides general purpose tools for interacting with astronomical lightcurve data.
+Lightkurve provides general purpose tools for interacting with astronomical lightcurve data.
 Many other tools have been developed to solve related scientific and data analysis problems.
-On this page we list the community-produced tools that may complement **lightkurve**.
+On this page we list community-produced software that may complement lightkurve.

+If your software is not listed, please `open a Pull Request <https://github.com/KeplerGO/lightkurve/blob/master/docs/source/other_software.rst>`_ to add it!

 Detrending & Analysis